Ski touring tips

 • Practice on flat terrain.

-With these tips, you are well prepared for your next ski tour.
-Always remember that safety comes first and enjoy the impressive surroundings in nature!
+With these tips, you are well-prepared for your next ski tour.
+Always remember that safety comes first, and enjoy the impressive nature!

 This website uses cookies